HanssonMagnus/blog-posts/resources/library.md

 title: Library
 ---

-Note: I do not recommend every book listed here as I haven't read all books listed, nor do I necessarily like the once I have read.
-This is my digital library where I collect books of interest.
-If you have any book recommendations or want to discuss any literature please feel free to contact me.
+Note: Don't judge this digital bookshelf by its cover!
+While I've gathered a variety of books in this digital library, it's worth noting that I haven't read each one, and not all of the ones I've read align with my personal preferences.
+Nevertheless, this collection represents an array of topics that have sparked my interest.
+I warmly welcome any book recommendations you may have or discussions about the literature presented here.
+Please don't hesitate to get in touch.

 Many books in the public domain can be accessed at [Gutenberg.org](http://www.gutenberg.org/).